A high-protein, low-fat snack before bed may help people with diabetes stabilize their blood sugar levels overnight.

 People can tailor their snacking based on their weight goals and how their body reacts to sugar overnight.
 A dietician can help.

 The best snacks for each person will depend on how the body responds to the dawn phenomenon and the Somogyi effect, as well as personal preferences and goals.

-The ADA recommends that people develop a personalized meal plan with their healthcare team, and this can include snacks and their timings.
+The ADA recommend that people develop a personalized meal plan with their healthcare team, and this can include snacks and their timings.

 Little scientific evidence points to an ideal bedtime snack, but researchers believe that beneficial snacks will contain: